-I am delighted that you are considering applying for a role with the Central Arbitration Committee (CAC) a partner organisation of the Department for Business, Innovation & Skills.
+I am delighted that you are considering applying for these important appointments by the Department for Business, Innovation & Skills (BIS).

-If you have the experience and skills we are looking for, I very much hope you will consider applying for these posts.
-We are particularly interested in hearing from applicants who are under-represented in public appointments, including women, those from minority backgrounds and people who have not served in this way before.
+If you have the experience and skills we are looking for, we very much hope you will consider applying for these posts.